Picking out the right shades is tough these days. It’s hard to say if what you’re buying is worth the money or not many times.

 This is actually more important than most people give it credit for.
 Deciding which type of sunglasses to use will make your life easier – or much harder.

-Sport sunglasses have that distinctive athlete look.
+Oakley sunglasses like the Unstoppable and the Under Armour Core probably come to mind for that distinctive athlete look.
 They usually feature wrap around styling to keep the eyes protected.
 On the temples these sunglasses have rubber temples which help them grip the skin when wet or sweaty.
 Nose pieces usually also feature rubber for grip.

 Polarized glasses are common on both casual and sport sunglasses.